shipwright-io/build/docs/buildrun.md

     name: pipeline
 ```

 You can also use set the `spec.serviceAccount.generate` path to `true`.
 This will generate the service account during runtime for you.
+The name of the generated service account is the name of the BuildRun.

-_**Note**_: When the SA is not defined, the `BuildRun` will default to the `default` SA in the namespace.
+_**Note**_: When the service account is not defined, the `BuildRun` will use the `pipeline` service account if it exists in the namespace, and fall back to the `default` service account.

 ## Canceling a `BuildRun`